 FAQ – Why hire a piano mover instead of using a household mover that says they can move your piano?

-These are some very common question that people ask when they are moving their house.
+These are some very common questions that people ask when they are moving their house.

 These are great questions and deserve a good answer.
 Let’s apply some common sense and see what we come up with.